shopware/shopware/src/Docs/Resources/v2/20-developer-guide/90-storefront/30-assets.md

 ## Using custom JS

+JavaScript cannot be compiled by PHP, so [webpack](https://webpack.js.org/) is being used for that.
+By default your plugin is using shopware's default webpack configuration, as you must ship your plugin with the JavaScript already compiled.

 Since Shopware knows where your style files are located, they are automatically compiled, compressed and loaded into the storefront.
 In the case of JavaScript, you have your 'main.js' as entry point within the following directory: